lilmatthew2828/Tweetables/Tweetables/INSTALLATION.md

 - Install dependences from requirements.txt
 - Launch the Application

-### 4a.
+### a.
 Troubleshooting macOS Security Warning (Important)
 macOS may display the messag:

-"install_mac.command cannot be opened because Apple cannoy verify it is free of malware"
+"install_mac.command cannot be opened because Apple cannot verify it is free of malware"

 This is completely normal for all **.command** files not downloaded from the App Store.